hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [7:27:42](#16214092622094qPSDz:gitter.im) <GalenIvanov (Galen Ivanov)>:

 @hiiamboris Nice try!
 It's fast (but still eats RAM on my machine).
-Too bad you impose symmetry with `matrix` í ½í¸„
+Too bad you impose symmetry with `matrix` ğŸ˜„

 [7:56:03](#16214109632131BWBFs:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Yeah right, I'll fix it (at the cost of more RAM :)